jorgeneidem/jorgeneidemno-eleventy/src/index.md

 ---
-layout: base
+layout: layouts/base
-title: This title is in the front matter of index.md
+title: This title is in the front matter of index.md yes
 ---

 ## This is content